 The primary muscles worked in hip hinge movements are those along the posterior chain, such as the glutes, hamstrings, calves, erector spinae, lats, and back side of the shoulders.

-These muscles are supremely important for functional athleticism, full-body strength and power, and for building a strong foundation that helps you avoid injury.
+These muscles are vital for functional athleticism, full-body strength and power, and for building a strong foundation that helps you avoid injury.

-Hip hinge movements also often work the core muscles, which provide similar benefits for full-body strength and mobility.
+Additionally, hip hinging often works the core muscles, which provide similar benefits for functional full-body strength and mobility.

 7 Best Hip Hinge Exercises